 GNOME’s Web browser sees one of its biggest updates in recent years.
 More than 100 issues were fixed, while new features include support for regional ad-blocking lists, estimated reading times in reader mode, OpenSearch integration, and a redesigned security dialog.
 Users also get better bookmark management and smarter in-page search options.

-Maps has been updated with localized transit icons, interactive street labels, and OpenStreetMap profile pictures.
+Maps have been updated with localized transit icons, interactive street labels, and OpenStreetMap profile pictures.
 The Software app now parses Flatpak repositories much faster, lowering memory use and speeding up browsing on resource-limited systems.

-A new wallpaper catalog optimized for HDR displays makes its debut.
+Moreover, a new wallpaper catalog optimized for HDR displays makes its debut.
 Thanks to improvements in Mutter and GNOME’s color management, wallpapers now render in full 16-bit-per-channel depth, giving a wider color range and better contrast.

 Remote desktop functionality has also been expanded.
 GNOME 49 now supports multitouch input forwarding, relative mouse input for games, and additional virtual monitors in remote sessions.